mkg0908/mkg0908/README.md

 Hi, I’m Manali 👋

-Technical Program Manager (PMP) with a background in software engineering and large-scale system delivery.
+Technical Program Manager (PMP) with experience delivering large-scale software systems and driving execution across the full SDLC.

 I work at the intersection of:
 • Backend systems and APIs